XDomHatter/Tea_TimerVM/TeaCodeFileFormat.md

   u1 value[?]; // when "I" 4 byte
                // when "C" 2 byte
                // when "F" 4+2=6 byte
-               // when "S", the first byte
+               // when "S", two bytes at head is size in big endian
+               //  and the utf-8 value fallows it
 };

+Field : Varible{};
 ```